The Long War, Part 24/ Troubles in Transylvania, 1596-1599

 The Voivode didn’t like Báthory because he saw him as a threat to his throne in Wallachia, and of course, he was happy if he could get the power of Transylvania.
 As Basta’s army was late, Cardinal Báthory András “only” had to face Voivode Michael’s army.
 Emperor Rudolf sent 100,000 gold pieces to buy the support of the Hungarian Székelys, who joined Voivode Michael’s army.

 The Battle of Sellenberk, 28 October 1599

-The Prince and his 150 men were trying to get away from the lost battle but he was ambushed by 800 men of Ördög Balázs Mihály near Csíkszentdomokos.
+The prince and his 150 men tried to escape from the lost battle, but he was ambushed by 800 men of Ördög Balázs Mihály near Csíkszentdomokos.
 The fleeing prince was beaten to death on 31 October by the Hungarian Székely soldiers who rebelled against him.
-We know that Voivode Michael offered a large prize for the head of Prince András but it was not the main reason for his terrible death. Ördög (meaning “devil”) Balázs Mihály had risen the Székely folks to catch the running prince because he said the Báthories were the cause of all their misery.
+We know that Voivode Michael offered a large price for the head of Prince András, but this was not the main reason for his terrible death. Ördög (meaning ‘devil’) Balázs Mihály had rallied the Székely people to catch the fugitive prince because he said the Báthorys were the cause of all their misery.

 Source: Szibler Gábor

 Dear Readers, I can only make this content available through small donations or by selling my books or T-shirts.

 If you like my writings, please feel free to support me with a coffee here: